maverickg59/std.yo/README.md

 D: "Sets the font size",
 }

-third, give me one correct answer and three plausible, but incorrect answers to the following question:
+3. Give me one correct answer and three plausible, but incorrect answers to the following question:

 What does the 'font-size' property do?
 ```